Hoyt W. Fuller

 Hoyt W. Fuller (September 10, 1923 – May 11, 1981) was an American editor, educator, critic, and author during the Black Arts Movement.
-Fuller created the Organization of Black American Culture (OBAC) in Chicago.
+Fuller created the Organization of Black American Culture in Chicago.
 In addition, he taught creative writing and African-American literature at Columbia College Chicago, Northwestern University, and Cornell University.

 Biography

 Hoyt William Fuller was born in Atlanta, Georgia.
 In 1927, his mother, Lillie Beatrice Ellafair Thomas, fell ill to a disease that caused her to become an invalid before bringing about her death.
 Shortly afterwards in the same year Fuller's father, Thomas Fuller, died.
 Fuller went to live with his aunt in Detroit, Michigan, following the death of his parents.
 He frequently returned to Atlanta to visit his grandmother, who encouraged him to explore African-American culture.

 Fuller graduated from Wayne State University in 1950, with a bachelor's degree in literature and journalism.
 Fred Williams, a local amateur historian of Detroit’s black community, became Fuller’s mentor while he attended Wayne State.
 Aside from giving Fuller readings about Africa and African Americans, Williams also took him on his research trips to interview older members of the black community.
 After graduating, Fuller pursued a career in journalism.
 He worked at the Detroit Tribune (1949–51), the Michigan Chronicle (1951–54), and Ebony magazine (1954–57).

 Becoming frustrated with the disconnect between Ebony’s content and the struggle for black freedom, he quit his position as the magazine's associate editor in 1957.
 In his autobiographical work Journey to Africa (1971), he describes his inability to find employment thereafter and his anger at the racially oppressive culture of America.
-As a result, Fuller moved to Europe, living for three years (1957 to 1960) in France and Spain.
-While in Spain, he wrote about West Africa for the Amsterdam Haagse Post.
+As a result, Fuller moved to Europe, living for three years (1957 to 1960) on Mallorca.
+While in Mallorca, he wrote about West Africa for the Amsterdam Haagse Post.
 He spent three months in Algiers and Guinea, an experience that inspired him to write Journey to Africa.